Mongolian Americans: California

 Five thousand people of Mongolian origin live in the state of California.
-As many as 3,000 of these live in the San Francisco Bay Area's East Bay cities of Oakland and San Leandro; they began settling in the area only after 2002, and thus their presence was not noted in the 2000 Census.
+As many as 3,000 of these live in the San Francisco Bay Area's East Bay cities of Oakland and San Leandro; they began settling in the area only after 2002, and thus their presence was not noted in the 2000 census.
 Many live in predominantly Chinese American and Vietnamese American neighborhoods; tensions arose between these recent immigrants and the older immigrant communities, with occasional violence between Mongolian and other Asian American youths.
 In one major incident, a Mongolian immigrant girl was shot dead in a confrontation between Southeast Asian and Mongolian youths in an Alameda park on Halloween night in 2007.
 Four members of the former group were convicted of first-degree murder: three of the boys were tried in juvenile court and sentenced to seven years in prison in 2008, while the shooter was tried as an adult and sentenced to 50 years to life in state prison in 2010.

-The Mongolian immigrant population in Los Angeles is estimated at 2,000 people As of 2005, according to local community leader Batbold Galsansanjaa (1964 - 2012).
+The Mongolian immigrant population in Los Angeles is estimated at 2,000 people As of 2005, according to local community leader Batbold Galsansanjaa (1964–2012).
 He had immigrated to America in 1999, with his wife and two children.
 In 2000, Galsansanjaa established the first Los Angeles Mongolian Community, a nonprofit organization, and later guided over 2,000 Mongolian immigrants with advice on obtaining Social Security numbers, driver's licenses, housing, and other concerns.
 These Mongolians have close ties to the Korean American community in Los Angeles.
 Most of the Mongolian immigrants live and work in "Koreatown".
 A Korean who had been a missionary in Mongolia established Los Angeles's only Mongolian-speaking church in Koreatown.
-And a Mongolian Buddhist congregation gathers for worship at the nearby Korean Buddhist Kwan-Um Temple.
+A Mongolian Buddhist congregation also gathers for worship at the nearby Korean Buddhist Kwan-Um Temple.

 Maryland

 Prior to the passage of the Fair Housing Act of 1968, restrictive covenants were used in the Washington, D.C. suburb of Bethesda, Maryland, to exclude racial and ethnic minorities, including Mongolian Americans and other Asian Americans.
-A 1938 restrictive covenant in the Bradley Woods subdivision of Bethesda states: "No part of the land hereby conveyed, shall ever be used, or occupied by or sold, demised, transferred, conveyed, unto, or in trust for, leased, or rented, or given to negroes, or any person or persons of negro blood or extraction or to any person of the Semitic Race, blood, or origin, which racial description shall be deemed to include Armenians, Jews, Hebrews, Persians, Syrians, Greeks and Turks, or to any person of the Mongolian Race, blood, or origin, which racial description shall be deemed to include Chinese, Japanese, and Mongolians, except that this paragraph shall not be held to exclude partial occupancy of the premises by domestic servants of the purchaser or purchasers."
+A 1938 restrictive covenant in the Bradley Woods subdivision of Bethesda states: "No part of the land hereby conveyed, shall ever be used, or occupied by or sold, demised, transferred, conveyed, unto, or in trust for, leased, or rented, or given to negroes, or any person or persons of negro blood or extraction or to any person of the Semitic Race, blood, or origin, which racial description shall be deemed to include Armenians, Jews, Hebrews, Persians, Syrians, Greeks and Turks, or to any person of the Mongolian Race, blood, or origin, which racial description shall be deemed to include Chinese, Japanese, Korean and Mongolians, except that this paragraph shall not be held to exclude partial occupancy of the premises by domestic servants of the purchaser or purchasers."